-The conductivity of the two salt-water solutions was measured via some purposely made laboratory experiments (see for instance section 4.2).
+The conductivity of the two salt-water solutions was measured via some laboratory experiments purposely carried out.
 As expected, the values were found to be intermediate between the two pure salt-cases.
 Following this evidence, the solutions including the NH4Cl are expected to be able to mostly reduce the stack electrical resistance.